thuatnd-rk/learnaws.click/README.md

 # learnaws.click
-This repository is build when i study AWS Cloud.
+This repository has been built as part of my ongoing studies on AWS Cloud.